|IB Information · School profile|

 The following are the subjects offered for 2016-2018

 Candidates for the Diploma study six subjects selected from the subject groups.
 Normally three subjects are studied at higher level (courses representing 240 teaching hours), and the remaining three subjects are studied at standard level (courses representing 150 teaching hours).
 All three parts of the core – Extended Essay, Theory of Knowledge (TOK) and Creativity, Activity, Service (CAS) – are compulsory and are central to the philosophy of the Diploma Programme.

 The language of instruction is English.

-Vilnius Lyceum ranks students within the year at the end of a semester and a school year on the basis of the grade averages for the semester and for the year, respectively.
-IB students are ranked separately because of a different type of the syllabus and more rigorous assessment requirements.
+Students are ranked at the end of a semester and at the end of a school year on the basis of the grade average.
+IB students are ranked separately because of a different type of the syllabus and grading system and more rigorous assessment requirements.